 CELA has considered the identification of connecting channels for the purposes of evaluating intra-Basin transfers and have concluded that the St. Lawrence River should be included in the considerations as a connecting channel because there is potential to take water from Lake Ontario and return it to a downstream portion of the River.
-This approach would not exclude the downstream users in Ontario and Quebec from seeking the same remedies as others downstream from significant takings.
+This approach would not exclude the downstream users in Ontario and

+Quebec from seeking the same remedies as others downstream from significant takings.
 This would not override the recognition that the River is also a watershed within the Basin.

-While federal navigable waterways are exempt from this Agreement for constitutional reasons we would expect that the Welland Canal and the Trent-Severn waterways would not become vectors for increased transfers between watersheds because the IJC has raised concerns about the impacts of diversions on the Great Lakes watersheds and favours a watershed approach for water management in the Great Lakes protection.
-There is a lot of public concern right now about the weakening of provisions of the Navigable Waters Act for environmental assessment of projects.
+We would expect that the Welland Canal and the Trent-Severn waterways must not become vectors for increased transfers between watersheds because the IJC has raised concerns about the impacts of diversions on the Great Lakes watersheds and favours a watershed approach for water management in the Great Lakes protection.
+At present there is public concern about the potential weakening of provisions of the federal Navigable Waters Act for environmental assessment of projects.
 The Federal Government has prohibited bulk water exports in their Boundary Waters Treaty Act.
-Discussions should be held with the Federal government to review what potential remains for Intra-Basin diversions, transfers or consumptive uses in federal waters of the Great Lakes-St. Lawrence River Basin.
+Discussions should be held with the Federal government as to the potential for Intra-Basin diversions, transfers or consumptive uses in federal waters of the Great Lakes-St. Lawrence River Basin.
 The recent exemption from posting their PTTW on the EBR given to Detroit for a historic withdrawal granted by the Federal Government from Canadian waters illustrates this potential.

-Ontario's decision on this issue has the potential to show leadership on a significant issue that negotiators of the Agreement and Compact may not have understood or anticipated.
+Ontario's decision on how to handle connecting channels has the potential to show leadership on a significant issue that negotiators of the Agreement and Compact may not have understood or anticipated.
 Ontario's examination has determined several intra-basin transfers that already exist.
-In our opinion all new and increased intra-basin diversion and transfer requests should be considered and scrutinised as diversions for their potential to cause equivalent harm to the parts of the system deprived of the flows diverted.
+In our opinion all new and increased intrabasin diversion and transfer requests should be considered and scrutinised as diversions for their potential to cause equivalent harm to the parts of the system deprived of the flows diverted.
 We presume that the degree, nature and potential for harm will increase as the distance between the withdrawal and discharge locations increases.
 This makes it prudent to assure that we start to build a process that will prevent these diversions between basins, mandate return flow close to the source of the intake and study impacts of existing and new proposals to move water between Basins.
 It would be a mistake to exempt upcoming proposals for intra-basin diversions/transfers from the full scrutiny of the Regional Body.
 CELA hopes that the requirement of return flow so fundamental to the protection of the Great Lakes ecosystem is pursued rigorously in Ontario at the outset.
 We are dismayed to discover that achieving this rests on an interpretation of and acceptance of the definition of connecting channels.